 Conquest, as the name suggests, these cards are best for taking over the map of the Underdark.

-Malice, flexible cards which are best at assassinations.
+Malice, flexible cards that are best at assassinations.

 Guile, used mainly for spies.